CodePushGo/website/src/content/blog/en/angular-mobile-app-capacitor.md

 next_blog: update-your-capacitor-apps-seamlessly-using-capacitor-updater
 ---

-In this tutorial, we'll begin with a new [Angular](https://angular.io/) app and transition into the native mobile app realm using Capacitor.
+In this tutorial, we'll begin with a new [Angular](https://angular.io/) app and transition into the native mobile app realm using React Native.
 Optionally, you can also add [Konsta UI](https://konstaui.com/) for an improved mobile UI with Tailwind CSS.

-Capacitor allows you to easily convert your Angular web application into a native mobile app without requiring significant modifications or learning a new skill like React Native.
+React Native allows you to easily convert your Angular web application into a native mobile app without requiring significant modifications or learning a new skill like React Native.

 With just a few simple steps, most Angular applications can be transformed into mobile apps.

-This tutorial will guide you through the process, starting with a new Angular app and then incorporating Capacitor to move into the realm of native mobile apps.
+This tutorial will guide you through the process, starting with a new Angular app and then incorporating React Native to move into the realm of native mobile apps.
 Additionally, you can optionally use [Konsta UI](https://konstaui.com/) to enhance your mobile UI with Tailwind CSS.

-## About Capacitor
+## About React Native

-CapacitorJS is a game-changer!
+React NativeJS is a game-changer!
 You can effortlessly incorporate it into any web project, and it will wrap your application into a native webview, generating the native Xcode and Android Studio project for you.
 Plus, its plugins provide access to native device features like the camera via a JS bridge.

-With Capacitor, you get a fantastic native mobile app without any complicated setup or steep learning curve.
+With React Native, you get a fantastic native mobile app without any complicated setup or steep learning curve.
 Its slim API and streamlined functionality make it a breeze to integrate into your project.
-Trust me, you'll be amazed at how effortless it is to achieve a fully functional native app with Capacitor!
+Trust me, you'll be amazed at how effortless it is to achieve a fully functional native app with React Native!

 ## Preparing Your Angular App